SuperSonicSites/Holloway/content/en/privacy-policy.md

 -----------

 - Service \
-    The service is the website operated by Alan Stevenson Financial Services Inc.
+    The service is the website operated by Studio Holloway
 -   Personal data\
     Personal data designates data relating to a living person which can be identified from this data (or from these and other information in our possession or likely to become so).
 - Use of data \